 You know what I love about Halloween?
 It has all the fun of Christmas without all the stress and guilt.
 And considering both the involvement and the turn out for our "Harvest Moon Party" at work there are a lot of other people that feel the same way.
 Harvest Moon Party?
 Yeah, we can't officially call it Halloween at work.
 Although when HR reminded us of this technicality I responded by telling her that I was Wiccan and I didn't appreciate not being able to accurately refer to my high holy day.
-The way her face contorted in a politically correct effort to hide her dismay was priceless.
-I can't wait to see her confusion when I start lighting my Menorah for Hanukkah.
-But I digress.
+The way her face contorted in a politically correct effort to hide her

 What started as a simple Pumpkin Carving contest and Eerie Edible Bake-off to raise the morale in the office ended up as an all-out decorating competition between departments complete with spiderwebs and hanging banshees, jars of "brains" and mechanical lawn ornaments, a fog machine and a treasure hunt for the kids.
 I even won best costume for my pirate garb!
 The mess we'll need to clean up on Monday morning is completely worth the morale boost because seeing your co-worker in drag does way more for productivity than any sales kick-off ever could.